kurator-dev/kurator/docs/proposals/pipeline/pipeline.md

 	// +patchStrategy=merge
 	// +listType=atomic
 	Env []corev1.EnvVar `json:"env,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,7,rep,name=env"`

 	// ResourceRequirements required by this Step.
 	// Cannot be updated.
 	// More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 	// +optional
 	ResourceRequirements corev1.ResourceRequirements `json:"computeResources,omitempty" protobuf:"bytes,8,opt,name=computeResources"`

 	// Script is the contents of an executable file to execute.
-	//
-	// If Script is not empty, the Step cannot have a Command and the Args will be passed to the Script.
+	// If Script is not empty, the CustomTask cannot have a Command and the Args will be passed to the Script.
 	// +optional
 	Script string `json:"script,omitempty"`
 }